Uncategorized

 Ferrous Bisglycinate – The Gentle Iron

-True Cinnamon and Cassia – exploring their anti-diabetic properties.
+True Cinnamon and Cassia – Exploring Their Anti-diabetic Properties

 InterClinical eNews June 2019, Issue 93 Cinnamon has a long history of domestic and medicinal use going back several hundred years.
 It is has been used in Ayurvedic and Traditional Chinese medicine since ancient times and has recently received researchers attention due to its extensive range of medicinal properties such as anti-diabetic, antimicrobial, antiviral, antioxidant, gastro-protective and cholesterol lowering properties.
-(1) Of the approximately 250 species in the genera, the bark...
+(1) Of the approximately 250 species in the genera, the bark of...

 InterClinical eNews January 2019, Issue 88 In this month's issue, we take a look at new research on the role of zinc in moderating the immune system's response to chronic infections.
 Australian researchers wanted to know what moderates the activity of pro-inflammatory interferon IFN-L3.
-Study Design To better understand the regulation of pro-inflammatory interferon IFN-L3 in acute and chronic disease, researchers at the University of Sydney and Westmead Hospital developed an in vivo / in vitro model to examine a range of potential inducers and inhibitors of IFN-L3 lambda interferon's activity within...
+To better understand the regulation of pro-inflammatory interferon IFN-L3 in acute and chronic disease, researchers at the University of Sydney and Westmead Hospital developed an in vivo / in vitro model to examine a range of potential inducers and inhibitors of IFN-L3 lambda interferon's activity...